Guruprasanna02/LetsConnect-chat_app/README.md

 ## LetsConnect is a realtime chat application with multiple rooms and allows users to enter the room of their interest.

-* To start the dockerized application, clone this repo to your local machine and run the following command in terminal -
+* To start the dockerized application, clone this repo to your local machine and run the following command in terminal:

 `docker-compose up --d`